Wag-Jack/CIS-450-P3/README.md

 ## (1) Bounded Buffer

 ### Compilation Instructions
 This program was developed and compiled using a g++ compiler on Visual Studio Code.
-In  order to compile this into an executable using C++20 standard, open a terminal and run the following command:
+In order to compile this into an executable ***using C++20 standard***, open a terminal and run the following command:
 ```
 g++ -std=c++20 -pthread boundedBuffer.cpp -o boundedBuffer
 ```